Harika-SVL/Migation/notes.md

 FLUSH PRIVILEGES;
 exit
 ```
-* Let's configure ecommerce application in webpage `http://<ip-address>:5000`
+* Let's configure ecommerce application in webpage `http://<ip-address>:5000` and create some sample data
 * Enter database details and credentials `nop / nop12345`
-* wait for few minutes for the page to be reloaded
+* restart and wait for few minutes for the page to be reloaded